The generalized Auslander-Reiten duality on a module category: Generalized Auslander--Reiten duality on fpC

 Moreover, the functors $\tau$ and $\tau^-$ are mutually quasi-inverse equivalences.
 They are called the \emph{generalized Auslander--Reiten translation functors}.

 We mention the following characterizations for objects in $(\fp \C)_r$ and $(\fp \C)_l$; see \cite[Proposition~2.4]{Jiao2018generalized}.

-\begin{lemma} Let $X$ be an indecomposable object in $\fp \C$. \begin{enumerate} \item If $X$ is not a projective object, then $X$ lies in $(\fp \C)_r$ if and only if there exists an almost split sequence ending at $X$. \item If $X$ is not an injective object, then $X$ lies in $(\fp \C)_l$ if and only if there exists an almost split sequence starting at $X$.
+\begin{lemma} Let $M$ be an indecomposable object in $\fp \C$. \begin{enumerate} \item If $M$ is non-projective in $\fp\C$, then $M$ lies in $(\fp \C)_r$ if and only if there exists an almost split sequence ending at $M$. \item If $M$ is non-injective in $\fp\C$, then $M$ lies in $(\fp \C)_l$ if and only if there exists an almost split sequence starting at $M$.

 \end{enumerate} \end{lemma}

 Considering the above lemma, it is necessary to study the almost split sequences in $\fp \C$.

 \begin{lemma} An exact sequence in $\fp \C$ is almost split if and only if it is an almost split sequence in $\Mod \C$. \end{lemma}